Quantum Mechanics in Terms of Realism

+This is the binomial distribution.
+It is just the probability that $N$ independent trials with probabilities $\eta $ for success and $1-\eta$ for failure result in $m$ successes and $N-m$ failures.
+We may thus say that $P_2$ is the probability that the condensed packet acts with $m$ of its $N$ quanta in $D^3$.

-In Sec.~3.2, however, we were asking for the probability of counting the quanta in a finite region $D^{3}$ of space, and we assumed there, in accordance with standard quantum mechanics, that we would count all of them with cer tainty in the entire space $R^{3}$ during $\Delta t$, that is $\int^{+\infty }_{-\infty } \vert \Psi \vert ^{2} d^{3}x_{1}\ldots d^{3}x_{N} = 1.$ Therefore we would have obtained $\eta =1$ if $D^{3}=R^{3}$.
-Now, the detector volume $\upsilon $ may happen to be much larger than a wavepacket, and in this case $\upsilon $ is effec tively equivalent to $R^{3}$, leading to $\eta =1.$ Formula (82) would then always give zero for $m\neq n$ and be useless.
-It is, nevertheless, possible to maintain formula (82) even in this situation if we amplify the meaning of $\eta $.
-In fact, in our interpretation the probability of a wavepacket inducing an effect (count) anywhere in space during $\Delta t$ may be admitted to be less than unity: according to formula (40) of Sec.~4.2 the probability of the wavepacket $\psi ({\bf x},t)$ inducing an effect in $d^{3}x$ during $\Delta t$ may be written as
+Now, of all the quanta of a wavepacket only some fraction will be counted.
+The probability of $m$ counts from an $n$-quantum wavepacket is formula (5.25) with $n$ instead of $N$: where $\eta = \bar m /n \; (0 \le \eta \le 1, \;(\Delta m)^2=\bar m(1-\eta))$ now is the average fraction of quanta of the packet that are counted during the interval $\Delta ${\emph t}.
+In (5.26) we would have $\eta =1$ if $D^{3}=R^{3}$.
+Now, the detector volume $\upsilon $ may happen to be much larger than a wavepacket, and in this case $\upsilon $ is effectively equivalent to $R^{3}$, leading to $\eta =1$ in Eq.~(5.26).
+Eq.~(5.27) would then always give zero for $m\neq n$ and be useless.
+It is, nevertheless, possible to maintain formula (5.27) even in this situation if we take into account that the efficiency $\eta$ is not only limited by the finite counter volume, as accounted for in Eq.~(5.26), but also by the intrinsic counter efficiency and short interval $\Delta t$, so that even when $D^{3}\rightarrow R^{3}$ the efficiency $\eta$ may be less than unity, and we can maintain formulas (5.25) and (5.27), independently of whether the counter volume covers the wavepacket totally or partially.
+The difference between these two cases is absorbed in the numerical value of $\eta$, that value suffering an additional decrease when we go from the case of total to that of partial spatial covering.